Guides for Brides logo

 1. WordPress – Install and activate the Header and Footer Scripts plugin.
 Go to the page you want to insert the template in.
 You should see a window underneath your main content ‘Insert Script to <head>' where you can copy and paste your template.

-1. Wix – There is an option to add header code to your site as detailed here, however, this will repeat whatever code you put in on all pages.
+1. Wix – There is an option to add header code to your site.
+However, this will repeat whatever code you put in on all pages.
 Remember, each page will require its own template.
 Contact support for guidance on how to insert your template on an individual page NOT the entire website.

 2. Manual Site or Other – If your site was built using bespoke code, ask your web developer to insert the templates for you.
 Be sure to let them know which templates go on each page.